Skip to main content

 Where strong whistleblower laws do exist, implementation is often weak and public awareness of the right to expose wrongdoing is low.
 In Serbia, poor treatment of whistleblowers like Jovanović has led to declining numbers of whistleblower reports, yet his case shows how speaking up can drive positive change.

-Investigating further, ALAC staff realized the Serbia’s Environmental Protection Agency’s acting director was one of many senior civil servants appointed unlawfully without a fair process.
+Investigating further, ALAC staff realised the Serbia’s Environmental Protection Agency’s acting director was one of many senior civil servants appointed unlawfully without a fair process.
 Since 2015, he had been reappointed 20 times, despite the legal limit of six months for such appointments.
 In 2021, the ALAC challenged this practice through the Public Prosecutor’s Office.
 Finally, in 2023, the Administrative Court ruled that the government could not reappoint the director, making Jovanović’s dismissal unlawful.
 TI Serbia has since challenged 50 more such appointments in court, even applying for their annulment in half the cases.

 Whistleblover Emir Mešić is challenging the BiH Prosecutor's Office decision in the European Court of Human Rights.
 Photo: Transparency International Bosnia and Herzegovina